MichelleCorrigan/cycling-club/README.md

 ### Features Left to Implement

 - The About Us page could include a small profile piece of each instructor within the club, with an accompanying photo.
 The user and their child would be reassured about who they were going to meet.
+- More media queries could be done to improve the design on smaller screens.

 ## Testing